davbeek/gitinspectorgui-rtd/docs/source/output-formats.rst

 Output formats
 ==============
 Multiple output formats can be selected, resulting in a separate output file for every selected format.
-See the :ref:`CLI documentation <formats>` for information on this option.
+See the :ref:`GUI documentation <output-formats-gui>` or :ref:`CLI documentation <output-formats-cli>` for information on this option.

 Available output formats
 ------------------------